2024 European Parliament election in the Czech Republic: SPOLU

-The Civic Democratic Party (ODS), KDU-ČSL and TOP 09 have discussed whether they will run under the combined SPOLU banner or independently.
-According to reports, the ODS and TOP 09 memberships would prefer to run independently, while ODS leader and Czech Prime Minister Petr Fiala favours a joint candidacy as SPOLU.
-A combined list under the SPOLU banner is problematic due to the fact that ODS is part of the European Conservatives and Reformists EP grouping, while KDU-ČSL and TOP 09 are part of the European People's Party.
+The Civic Democratic Party (ODS), KDU-ČSL and TOP 09 discussed whether they would run under the combined SPOLU banner or independently.
+According to reports, the ODS and TOP 09 memberships preferred to run independently, while ODS leader and Czech Prime Minister Petr Fiala favoured a joint candidacy as SPOLU.
+A combined list under the SPOLU banner was problematic due to the fact that ODS was part of the European Conservatives and Reformists EP grouping, while KDU-ČSL and TOP 09 were part of the European People's Party.
 Sitting MEP and ODS' 2019 electoral leader Jan Zahradil was reported to be problematic for KDU-ČSL and TOP 09, as well as many ODS members such as MP Eva Decroix.
 On 5 June 2023, Zahradil announced that he would not run in the election.
-Alexandr Vondra has also been speculated as a potential lead candidate for ODS or SPOLU as whole.
+Alexandr Vondra was also speculated as a potential lead candidate for ODS or SPOLU.

 On 18 May 2023, members of KDU-ČSL voted in a membership referendum in favor of running independently.
-On 20 May 2023, KDU-ČSL decided at its nomination conference that its lead candidate for the 2024 elections will be current MEP Tomáš Zdechovský.
-Other candidates will include: František Talíř, the 1st Deputy Governor of the South Bohemian Region; MEP Michaela Šojdrová; Ondřej Mikmek, mayor of Slatinice in Olomouc; senator and twice presidential candidate Pavel Fischer; and MP Hayato Okamura.
-A decision over whether KDU-ČSL will run independently or as part of the SPOLU alliance will be made by September 2023.
+On 20 May 2023, KDU-ČSL decided at its nomination conference that its lead candidate for the 2024 elections would be sitting MEP Tomáš Zdechovský.
+Other candidates would include: František Talíř, the 1st Deputy Governor of the South Bohemian Region; MEP Michaela Šojdrová; Ondřej Mikmek, mayor of Slatinice in Olomouc; senator and twice presidential candidate Pavel Fischer; and MP Hayato Okamura.
+A decision over whether KDU-ČSL would run independently or as part of the SPOLU alliance was scheduled for September 2023.

-On 30 October 2023, ODS, TOP 09 and KDU-ČSL announced that they will contest the election on a joint list.
+On 30 October 2023, ODS, TOP 09 and KDU-ČSL announced that they would contest the election on a joint list.

 Czech Pirate Party

 The Czech Pirate Party launched primaries for its election list on 30 May 2023.
 All incumbent MEPs (Mikuláš Peksa, Markéta Gregorová and Marcel Kolaja) announced their intention to run for the position of electoral leader.
 Former MP Mikuláš Ferjenčík also announced his candidacy, and received the endorsements of Minister of Foreign Affairs Jan Lipavský and former Mayor of Prague Zdeněk Hřib.
 2019 electoral leader Marcel Kolaja soon criticised Ferjenčík, stating that the leader should be a respected politician.
-The fifth candidate is Jana Kolaříková, chair of the South Bohemian branch of the party.
+The fifth candidate was Jana Kolaříková, chair of the South Bohemian branch of the party.

 ANO

-MP and former government minister Klára Dostálová is speculated to become the lead candidate for ANO 2011.
+MP and former government minister Klára Dostálová was speculated to become the lead candidate for ANO 2011.
 2019 electoral leader Dita Charanzová was reportedly undecided whether to run again.
 Party leader Andrej Babiš was also reported to be considering his own candidacy.